sematext/docs/docs/events/index.md

     If you don't already have it, you can create it [here](https://apps.sematext.com/ui/registration), it's
     free, no credit card needed.
-After you have Sematext account, create an SPM App to which Events will be sent.
+After you have Sematext account, create an App of any type.
-  - If you have already created some SPM Apps under your account in the past, you can send Events to any of them.
+  - If you have already created some Apps under your account in the past, you can send Events to any of them.
-  - If you just registered, you can create SPM Apps by following the steps after Sematext account registration, or by clicking directly [here](https://apps.sematext.com/ui/registration).
+  - If you just registered, you can create Apps by following the steps after Sematext account registration, or by clicking directly [here](https://apps.sematext.com/ui/registration).